Abubokkor98/mahadi-protfolio/README.md

 The story behind this website is quite special.
 When Mahadi asked me for his own website, I knew I wanted to create something extraordinary, but I also wanted to explore the future of coding. **I did not write a single line of code myself.** Instead, the moment he asked, Google's "Antigravity" agent came to mind.
 I built this entire project simply by giving commands to the Antigravity agent, guiding it to bring my vision to life.
 It's a testament to how human creativity and AI collaboration can build something beautiful.

-The primary objective of this application is to capture the essence of Mahadi's vibrant personality—his curiosity, his dreams of becoming a doctor, and his strong family bonds.
+The primary objective of this application is to capture the essence of Mahadi's vibrant personality and his curiosity, his dreams of becoming a doctor, and his strong family bonds.
 It is designed to be more than just a static webpage; it is an interactive narrative of his life, built with modern web technologies to ensure a premium and engaging user experience.

 ## Design Philosophy: The "Magical Lofi" Aesthetic